Hafsa-mohamed-Ad3n/Box-Office-Blueprint-Data-Driven-Insights-for-Microsoft-s-Movie-Studio-Launch/README.md

 - Rose Muthini

 ## Project Overview
 This project aims to guide the establishment of a new movie studio by providing actionable insights into the key factors driving box office success.
-We explore data from IMDB, The Movie Database (TMDb), and the numbers to understand what types of movies perform well at the box office.
+We explore data from IMDB, The Movie Database (TMDb), and the finaancial numbers to understand what types of movies perform well at the box office.
 The goal is to extract patterns in genres, ratings, and other characteristics to guide the studio’s production strategy.

 ## Business Problem
-The new movie studio lacks experience in filmmaking and needs insights to:
+The new movie studio lacks experience in movie making and needs insights to:
 - Identify successful movie characteristics.
 - Pinpoint profitable genres.
 - Determine optimal budget ranges.